marilinasantero/marilinasantero.github.io/contact.md

 If you'd like to set up a meeting with me, click [here](https://calendly.com/marilinasantero/meeting) to schedule a meeting based on your availability.

-You can also send me a quick message using the form below:

-Email
-Name
-Message

 If you'd like to get in touch and are very old-school, you can send a letter to:
 C/Sant Antoni Maria Claret, 08025, Barcelona, Spain.